-Where to go for light, refreshing fare when you’re still recovering from the holidays.
+Where to go for light, refreshing fare when you’re in the Bay Area.

-The holiday season tends to go hand in hand with rich, heavy meals.
-But that doesn’t mean you have to fast now that the new year has come.
-Here are five of the best restaurant options for light, healthy eating in the Bay Area, from quick meals to award-winning fine dining.
+The Bay Area is known for tempting treats like burritos and ice cream sandwiches, but dining out there doesn't have to mean indulging yourself.
+Here are four of the best restaurant options for light, healthy eating in the Bay Area, from quick meals to award-winning fine dining.

 Owner and executive chef Aaron London had a crazy idea when he opened his petite restaurant in San Francisco’s Mission district: Make meat the side dish.
 Here, his inventive takes on pristine veggies, fruits, seafood, and grains occupy center stage, and the protein is something patrons can add on in smaller portions.
 London has the chops to pull it off, too, having starred at famed vegetarian Napa eatery Ubuntu.
 It’s safe to say he’s getting it right at Al’s Place, which Bon Appétit named the best new restaurant of the year in 2015. alsplacesf.com.